Roasted Miso Chicken Thighs

 Pat chicken thighs dry and trim any excess fat.
 Toss with the miso glaze in a large bowl, using your hands to coat each piece well.
 Place on the prepared baking sheet in a single layer.
 Spread any extra miso-butter mixture on top of the thighs.

-Bake for 25 minutes, flipping at the 15 and 20 minute marks to ensure even browning and caramelization.
-If desired, use an instant-read thermometer to determine when they reach exactly 165ยฐF.
-While the chicken bakes, prep your sides!
+Bake for 25 minutes, flipping once or twice if desired.
+If you want, use an instant-read thermometer to determine when they reach exactly 165°F. While the chicken bakes, prep your sides!

 Get ready for the glorious smell of chicken wafting through your house!